 – Sleep in shifts.
 If you really need to work and are just completely sacked by a cold, stop thinking about a normal “day” and sleep in shifts.
 For example: if you’re exhausted when you get home but have tons more work to do, go to sleep at 9:00.
 Set your alarm for midnight — after three hours you’ll have just completed two REM cycles, and you’ll be much more refreshed, focused, and energetic than you would have been had you tried to work until midnight.
 (Repeat as necessary until the project is where it needs to be.)

 – Liquids, liquids, liquids.
 Soup.
 Water.
 Tea.
-(If you have a nasty cough, we lurve drinking hot water with lemon and honey — the honey soothes the throat and the lemon cuts the phlegm.)
-Did we mention soup?
+(If you have a nasty cough, I lurve drinking hot water with lemon and honey — the honey soothes the throat and the lemon cuts the phlegm.)
+Did I mention soup?
 Force the water down — the faster this cold runs its course the sooner you can be back at full speed.

 – Quarantine both yourself and your stuff.
 Don’t be around other people (roommates, spouse, kids, whatever) any more than you have to be.
 If you’re working with company books (treatises or whatnot), try to be considerate of them — no sneezing on the materials.
 In fact, try to get in the habit of sneezing into your elbow — it’s a better way to go about it in general.
 When you’re back at the office, feeling better, don’t give your germy paperwork to someone else.
 If you were wearing a favorite sweater or wrap or anything (either while sick or in the day or two leading up to getting sick), wash that puppy.
 In fact, try to wipe down your whole office (including your telephone handset).

-All right, ladies — what are your tips?
+All right, ladies — what are your tips for working when you’re sick?
 How do you power through when you have to work and you’re sick?